 Note

-The steps provided in this topic are for compiling and running the project by using Visual Studio Community 2019 in Windows.
-If you use another operating system or compiler, the procedure can be slightly different.
+The following steps are for compiling and running the project in the Windows environment by using Visual Studio Community 2019.
+If you use other operating systems or compilers, the steps may vary.

 Step 1: Open the c-oceanbase-odbc project